 The Prehospital Air Medical Plasma (PAMPer) Trial

-This study is of interest to you because you could be enrolled without your consent.
+This study is of interest to you because if you DON’T Opt-out, you ARE eligible.

 As one of the busiest Level 1 Trauma Centers in the nation, with more than 3,000 admissions related to trauma each year, MetroHealth Medical Center, in conjunction with Case Western Reserve University, has been selected to conduct a research study that involves emergency treatment after a trauma when patient condition may not allow time for consent.
 The research study is titled “Prehospital Air Medical Plasma Trial,” or “PAMPer”, and is a four-year study sponsored by the U.S. Department of Defense.
 MetroHealth Medical Center and Case Western Reserve University are one of only six centers in the U.S. chosen to participate in this project.
-The study will be conducted over 4 years in Cleveland and surrounding areas where affiliations with local blood bank institutions exist.
+The study will be conducted over 4 years.
 The University of Pittsburgh will serve as the coordinating center for this multi-center clinical trial.

-This study will be conducted under an Exception from the Requirement for Informed Consent for Emergency Research because patients will be enrolled who are in extremis (life-threatening bleeding and shock), and the treatment must be started immediately (in the helicopter en-route to the trauma center).
-Please note, this does not change the current standard of practice and all efforts will be made to receive consent for blood products should the situation allow it.
+This study will be conducted under an Exception from the Requirement for Informed Consent for Emergency Research because patients will be enrolled who are in extremis (life-threatening bleeding and shock), and the treatment will be started immediately (in the helicopter en-route to the trauma center).
+Please note, the only change to current standard of practice is that we will be administering plasma earlier, in the helicopter, instead of waiting until arrival at the trauma center to administer it.
+Additionally, as is already done, patients will receive blood in the helicopter if it is medically needed.
+All efforts will be made to receive consent for blood products should the situation allow it.

 Although advances in the care of the severely injured patient have occurred over the last decade, the most acute threat to severely injured patients is uncontrolled hemorrhage (bleeding).
 This bleeding results in significant early death and the development of complications like multiple organ failure.
 One reason for uncontrolled hemorrhage is the early failure of blood clotting (coagulopathy) after severe injury.
 Essentially, if the injury is too large, the body runs out of the factors to form blood clots to stop the bleeding.